-The Washington, D.C. office has more than 30 lawyers who concentrate on securities regulation and enforcement, white collar crime, antitrust, commercial litigation, regulatory and transactional work for industrial and financial institutions, and copyright, media and communications matters.
+The Washington, D.C. office has more than 45 lawyers who concentrate on securities regulation and enforcement, white collar crime, antitrust, commercial litigation, regulatory and transactional work across a range of industries, including industrial companies and financial institutions matters.
 Lawyers in the Washington office provide clients with a multidisciplinary, collaborative approach on matters, working seamlessly across practices, offices and regions.
 The office, which opened in 1982, has 11 partners.

 Litigators in the Washington office handle securities class action and derivative litigation and a wide range of business regulatory and corporate governance matters.
 These include corporate counseling, regulatory investigations, enforcement proceedings and internal investigations.
 The White Collar & Regulatory Defense practice focuses primarily on the representation of domestic and foreign clients directly or indirectly involved in criminal proceedings.
 The Commercial Litigation practice represents corporate and individual clients, including Fortune 100 companies, in such areas as securities, antitrust, professional liability, insurance and other commercial disputes.
 The Antitrust practice focuses on the representation of clients in government investigations before the DOJ, FTC and state antitrust authorities, complex litigation, and in obtaining approval of corporate transactions from domestic and foreign competition authorities.